arnetheduck/nlvm/README.md

 ### wasm32 support

-`wasm32` support is still very bare-bones, so you will need to do a bit of tinkering to get it to work.
+Use `--cpu:wasm32 --os:standalone --gc:none` to compile Nim to (barebones) WASM.

-Presently, the `wasm32-unknown-unknown` target is mapped to `--os:standalone` and `--cpu:wasm32` - this choice represents a very raw `wasm` engine with 32-bit little-endian integers and pointers - in the future, the `nim` standard library and `system.nim` will need to be updated to support WASM system interfaces like emscripten or WASI.
+You will need to provide a runtime (ie WASI) and use manual memory allocation as the garbage collector hasn't yet been ported to WASM and the Nim standard library lacks WASM / WASI support.

 To compile wasm files, you will thus need a `panicoverride.nim` - a minimal example looks like this and discards any errors: